Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 Maintenance and deactivation of borrow pits

-13.1 (1) A road permit holder who holds an authorization for a borrow pit that the road permit holder has used for construction, maintenance or deactivation of the oil and gas road must ensure that the cut slopes of the borrow pit are
+13.1 (1) A road permit holder who holds an authorization for a borrow pit that the road permit holder has used for construction, maintenance or deactivation of the energy resource road must ensure that the cut slopes of the borrow pit are

 (a) stable, and